 Sign up to instantly track website visitors IPs!

 STEP 4 – Confirming your Visitor Tracker and a Page Tracker code installation

 After you have installed both the “Visitor Tracker” and a “Page Tracker” code snippets (the Page Tracker code must be installed above the Visitor Tracker code), check that both elements work.
 In order to check the installation, verify that the pageloads are properly detected by both trackers:

 - Checking the Visitor Tracker: Your visitor tracker icon must appear on all pages of the website in order to work properly.
 You can always make it invisible later at any time by using an “invisible tracker” function.
 To check the visitor tracker, navigate to “My Projects” page and check that the website visits are being logged by the Visitor Tracker code that you have installed

 - Checking the Page Tracker: Navigate to “My Projects” page and click on the “Page Tracker” button link using your project’s statistics MENU.
 The Page Tracker page will show its own statistics table where the page views should be detected at the same time as your visitor tracker page views

 STEP 5 – Blocking an IP address with a Page Tracker

 Let’s take a look at an example on how to block an IP address from accessing your website content.

 1. Navigate to “My Projects” page and click on the “Page Tracker” button using the project menu.
 A “Page Tracker Summary” screen will be displayed.
-If there is any website activity, it will be shown within the statistics table.
+If there is any website activity, it will be shown in the statistics table.

-2. To setup IP blocking, click on the “setup” link located under the “activity” column.
+2. To set up IP blocking, click on the “setup” link located under the “activity” column.
 This will take you to the “Page Tracker Access Rules” page.